-AusNet Services welcomes written submissions on the topics and the credible options presented in this PADR.
-Submissions should be emailed to rittconsultations@ausnetservices.com.au on or before 4 October 2021.
-In the subject field, please reference 'RIT-T PADR Sydenham Terminal Station'.
+AusNet Services welcomes written submissions on the credible options presented in this PADR.
+Submissions should be emailed to rittconsultations@ausnetservices.com.au on or before 7 October 2022.
+In the subject field, please reference 'RIT-T PADR Moorabool Terminal Station.'